Dave Mirra: Personal life and death

 Mirra and his wife, Lauren, had two daughters.
 Mirra contracted bacterial meningitis in 2010.
 He recovered before resuming rally racing.

-On February 4, 2016, Mirra died from an apparent self-inflicted gunshot wound to the head in Greenville, North Carolina, at the age of 41.
+On February 4, 2016, Mirra died from an apparent self-inflicted gunshot wound to the head in Greenville, North Carolina at the age of 41.
 Authorities responded to a reported suicide and discovered his body inside his black Ford F-150 Raptor.
 He had reportedly been visiting friends in the area.
-Allen M. Thomas, the mayor of Greenville, called Mirra "a great friend and wonderful human being."
+Greenville mayor Allen M. Thomas called Mirra "a great friend and wonderful human being".

 Mirra was posthumously diagnosed with chronic traumatic encephalopathy (CTE).
 In addition to the "countless" concussions he suffered during his career, his skull was fractured when he was hit by a car at 19 years old, and he also competed in boxing as an amateur.
 He became the first action sports star to be diagnosed with the neurodegenerative disease.

-Mirra's wife chose to support several charitable causes in her late husband's memory, including CTE research, Road 2 Recovery Foundation, and More Than Sport.
+Mirra's wife chose to support several charitable causes in her husband's memory, including CTE research, Road 2 Recovery Foundation, and More Than Sport.

-City officials in Greenville, North Carolina, are working on plans to create an action sports park to honor Mirra's legacy.
+City officials in Greenville, North Carolina planned to create an action sports park to honor Mirra's legacy.
 The first phase would include both skate and BMX facilities.

+In 2024, Mirra's family dedicated a permanent statue of Dave Mirra at the Jaycee skatepark in Greenville, where Mirra skated when he moved to the area in 1995.
+The memorial was created by his friends, including BMX rider Mike Laird who did the fabrication.